prysmaticlabs/prysm/sharding/README.md

 ## The Sapphire Release: Ropsten Testnet

 Part 1 of the **Sapphire Release** will focus around getting the **Ruby Release** polished enough to be live on an Ethereum testnet and manage a set of notaries voting on collations through the **on-chain SMC**.
-This will require a lot more elaborate simulations around the safety of the randomness behind the collator assignments in the SMC.
+This will require a lot more elaborate simulations around the safety of the randomness behind the notary assignments in the SMC.
 Futhermore we need to pass stress testing against DoS and other sorts of byzantine attacks.
 Additionally, it will be the first release to have real users proposing collations concurrently with notaries reaching consensus on these collations.

 Part 2 of the **Sapphire Release** will focus on implementing state execution and defining the State Transition Function for sharding on a local testnet (as outlined in [Beyond Phase 1](#beyond-phase-1)) as an extenstion to the Ruby Release.